wmde/wikibase-release-pipeline/docs/landing/wikibase.md

 [Wikibase](https://www.mediawiki.org/wiki/Wikibase) is a MediaWiki extension for working with versioned, semi-structured data in a central repository.

-Wikibase Suite offers a Wikibase container image running Wikibase on MediaWiki with a preconfigured set of selected extensions and skins.
+Wikibase Suite offers a Wikibase Image running Wikibase on MediaWiki with a preconfigured set of selected extensions and skins.

 ## Getting started

 The easiest way to host a Wikibase Suite instance is to use [Wikibase Suite Deploy](./deploy).
 Checkout the [documentation](./wbs-deploy) to learn how to get started.

+## Advanced setups

 If you want to use our Wikibase Image standalone or make use of advanced configuration options, checkout the [Wikibase Image documentation](./wbs-wikibase).